da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 1. Setup Database for accepting incoming connections
 1. Create a new database called contentbroker.
 1. Ask our team for the decrypted password for the irods database user.
-(TODO)
-1. Create a database user called irods with exactly that password.
+1. Create a database user with exactly that password.
 1. Get the actual schema [dump](https://raw.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/conf/postgres_schema.dump)
 and use it to create your database schema for the database contentbroker.
 1. Download a hibernate properties file